Anay-Shah/Anay-Shah/README.md

 - 📫 How to reach me **anayshah29@gmail.com**

-- ⚡ Fun fact **I want to take my badminton hobby to the next level and play for a local club and compete**
+- ⚡ Fun fact **I want to take my badminton hobby to a higher level and play for a local club and compete**

 <h3 align="left">Connect with me:</h3>
 <p align="left">